 We have strengthened our relationships with our key academic partners including the University of Brighton, Brighton and Sussex Medical School and the University of Sussex.
 We have also established new collaborative work with the University of Oxford and the University of Bath.
-Wide networks are critical to successful research investment We are grateful for the ongoing support of our local clinical research network for core research infrastructure, and have significantly increased our participation on national portfolio studies.
+Wide networks are critical to successful research investment and outputs, especially in the specialised fields of practice we undertake here at QVH.
+We are grateful for the ongoing support of our local clinical research network for core research infrastructure, and have significantly increased our participation on national portfolio studies.